The gravitational Compton amplitude at third post-Minkowskian order: Comparison with black hole perturbation theory

-where $C_{\rm TS}(\hat a=0)=(l (l+1)-2)(l (l+1))\pm 6i \bar\eps $ is the Teukolsky-Starobinsky constant in the spinless limit. $B^{\rm (ref)}$ and $B^{\rm (inc)}$ are obtained from the asymptotic behaviour of the MST solution for the Newman-Penrose scalar $\psi_4$, see \cite{Mano:1996vt,Sasaki:2003xr} for their explicit values.
-We recommend the efficient program described in \cite{BHPToolkit} for calculating all the relevant quantities and also point the reader to \cite{Markovic:2025kvr} for a program to calculate phase shifts using \cite{BHPToolkit}.
-A discussion of scattering functions for the Kerr black hole can be found in \cite{Bautista:2021wfy,Bautista:2022wjf}.
-To compare between the two scattering functions, those from the field theoretic computation and from BHPT, it is convenient to project to the spin-weighted spherical harmonic functions, which form a complete basis of $\theta$-dependent regular functions with the projection defined as
+where $C^{(0)}_{\rm TS}=l(l^2-1)(l+2)\pm 6i \bar\eps $ is the Teukolsky-Starobinsky constant in the spinless limit. $B^{\rm (ref)}$ and $B^{\rm (inc)}$ are obtained from the asymptotic behaviour of the Mano-Suzuki-Takasugi solution for the Newman-Penrose scalar $\psi_4$ and we refer to \cite{Mano:1996vt,Sasaki:2003xr} for their explicit values~\footnote{We recommend the efficient program described in \cite{BHPToolkit} for calculating all the relevant quantities and also point the reader to \cite{Markovic:2025kvr} for a program to calculate phase shifts using \cite{BHPToolkit}.}.
+If we define the components of the scattering amplitudes under the spherical harmonic projection as